Shin Godzilla: Plot

-When the Japan Coast Guard investigates an abandoned yacht in Tokyo Bay, their boat is destroyed and the Tokyo Bay Aqua-Line is flooded.
+In 2016, the Japan Coast Guard investigates an abandoned yacht in Tokyo Bay.
+The boat is soon destroyed, and the Tokyo Bay Aqua-Line is flooded with blood.
 After seeing a viral video of the incident, Deputy Chief Cabinet Secretary Rando Yaguchi believes it was caused by a living creature, which is confirmed as news reports reveal its tail emerging from the ocean.
-Shortly thereafter, the creature moves in land, crawling through the Kamata district of Tokyo, leaving a path of death and destruction during an inadequate evacuation.
+Shortly thereafter, the creature moves inland, crawling through the Kamata district and the Shinagawa area of Tokyo, leaving a path of death and destruction during a disorganized and chaotic evacuation.
 The creature quickly evolves into a bipedal form, but overheats and returns to the sea.

 The government officials focus on military strategy and civilian safety; Yaguchi is put in charge of a task force researching the creature.
-With high radiation readings from the creature's path, they realize that it is energized by nuclear fission.
+With high radiation readings from the creature's path, the task force realizes that it is energized by nuclear fission.
 The U.S. sends a special envoy, Kayoco Anne Patterson, who reveals that Goro Maki, a disgraced, anti-nuclear zoology professor, studied mutations caused by radioactive contamination, predicting the appearance of the creature.
-Maki was disbelieved by both American and Japanese scientific circles.
-The U.S. then prevented him from making his conclusions public.
-The abandoned yacht in Tokyo Bay was Maki's, who left his research notes, jumbled into a code, on the boat before disappearing.
+Both American and Japanese scientific circles disbelieved Maki.
+The U.S. then prevented him from publicly disclosing his conclusions.
+The abandoned yacht in Tokyo Bay belonged to Maki, who left his research notes, jumbled into a code, on the boat before disappearing.

-The creature - named "Godzilla" after Maki's research - reappears in its fourth-form, twice its original size, making landfall near Kamakura.
-The Japan Self-Defense Forces mobilize, but prove ineffective as Godzilla breaks through their defenses into Tokyo.
-The U.S. intervenes with a massively-destructive air strike plan, prompting the evacuation of civilians and government personnel.
-Godzilla is wounded with MOP "bunker-buster" bombs, but responds with destructive atomic rays fired from its mouth and dorsal plates, destroying the helicopter carrying the prime minister along with top government officials and incinerating large swaths of Tokyo.
-Depleting its energy, Godzilla enters a dormant state and becomes immobile.
+The creature—named "Godzilla" after Maki's research—reappears in its fourth form, twice its original size, making landfall near Kamakura.
+The Japan Self-Defense Forces mobilize but prove ineffective as Godzilla breaks through their defenses into Tokyo.
+The U.S. intervenes with a massively destructive airstrike plan, prompting the evacuation of civilians and government personnel.
+Godzilla is wounded with MOP "bunker-buster" bombs but responds with destructive atomic rays fired from its mouth and dorsal plates, destroying a helicopter carrying the prime minister, along with top government officials, and incinerating large swaths of Tokyo.
+Depleted of its energy, Godzilla goes into hibernation.